How to Plan a Fundraising Event: 13 Steps to Raise More

 Remember: the more prep work you put in, the less you’ll have to worry about on the day of your fundraiser!

-- Broadcast your event online.
-For those who couldn’t make it, take the party online!
-Livestream your event with your online fundraising tools with live chat capabilities and create social media hashtags where people can join in on conversations and posts related to your event.
+- Broadcast your event online: For those who can’t attend in person, take the party online!
+Livestream your event using your online fundraising tools, complete with live chat capabilities.
+Create a social media hashtag so people can join the conversation and posts related to your event.

 If you notice a dip in engagement levels, ramp up your gamification strategy and add more interactive activities.
-For example, you might direct your supporters’ attention often to the fundraising leaderboard and offer live polls and chat capabilities for remote supporters.
+For example, you might highlight the fundraising leaderboard to spark a little friendly competition or offer live polls and chat capabilities for remote supporters to keep them involved.

-10. Follow up with attendees after your fundraising event.
+13. Follow up with attendees after your event.

 Promptly send thank-you notes to everyone who was involved with your event, including sponsors, guests, and volunteers.
 You might send handwritten notes to the supporters who made a significant difference and share digital eCards with the rest of your attendees.

-Don’t forget to update your supporters on your progress, too.
+Don’t forget to let supporters know how their contributions made a difference.
 They’ll want to know how this fundraising event impacted your cause, so be as detailed as possible.

-To get supporters’ feedback on your event, send out a survey to all who attended.
-Here are some examples of questions you can include in your survey:
+To get supporters’ feedback on your event, send a survey to all who attended.
+Consider including questions like:

 - How did you hear about the event?

-- Do you think this type of event is an appropriate way to raise funds/awareness for this cause?
+- Was this type of event an appropriate way to raise funds/awareness for this cause?

-- Can you remember any specific details about the event that you feel made you more or less likely to donate?
+- Were there any details about the event that made you more or less likely to donate?

-- How can we make our next event better?
+- How can we make our next event even better?

 To plan a successful fundraiser, you need the right tools on your side.
 The OneCause Fundraising Platform makes giving modern, flexible, and seamless to drive deeper engagement and grow your fundraising.